International Women’s Day: A Boudoir Photographer’s Perspective

 This is the message I woke up to this morning, from a company I outsource some work to when things get super busy.
 They didn’t have to send me this message, but they did.
 I thought to myself, Wow, SO nice.
 I also wondered if I was the only female business they sent this to, or if they’d sent a similar message to everyone else they work with?
 And then, I immediately found myself hoping that they had in fact sent this message to others, and hoped that other women were able to wake up to such graciousness as I had.
 And it made me want to pay the kindness and generosity forward so that others could feel it too.
 International Women’s Day is about helping to build women up and encourage them on their path to greatness.
 It’s about breaking down barriers between us so that together we can build one another up.

 Fun fact: I also woke up to 4021 followers.
 You may have read other references to this number in my posts because this number shows up in my life every day, mostly on the clock, but if not, somewhere else more powerful.
-In the last year, I’ve done lots of spiritual work, reading on self expansion and intuition, and also lots of research on this number purely out of curiosity.
-I’ve learned to trust that when it appears, I’m right where I should be, doing exactly what I’m meant to be doing.
-And when it doesn’t show up, I stop to evaluate what I might be doing that’s distracting me from what matters most.
+In the last year, I’ve done lots of spiritual work, reading on self expression, expanding my self awareness, trusting my intuition, and also lots of research on this number purely out of curiosity.
+I’ve learned to trust that, when it appears, I’m right where I should be, doing exactly what I’m meant to be doing, and to trust my intuition.
+When it doesn’t show up for a day or two, I stop to evaluate what I might be doing that’s distracting me from what matters most.
 And then it starts showing up again consistently and I feel more at peace.
 Weird?
 Maybe.
-But I choose to believe in it and it keeps me feeling optimistic.
+But I choose to believe in it and it keeps me feeling optimistic and motivated to stay on track with what my mind and body feels is right.
 These affirmations are way more powerful than you might think and can greatly affect how we live our lives on a daily basis.

 WOMEN INVESTING IN THEMSELVES THROUGH BOUDOIR PHOTOGRAPHY